Mekong River Cruises: Essential Information

 Cruises in Vietnam

-This trip will be a very unique river cruising experience that change up the more traditional European river cruises you may have been on, whether the Danube River or Garonne.
+Out of all the river cruises we have been on, a Mekong River cruise has been a favorite both Dan and me.
+The trip is sure to be very unique amongst river cruising experiences.
+It will change up the traditional European river cruises you may have been on, whether the Danube River or Garonne in Bordeaux, for example.

-With a Mekong River cruise, the temples, cultures, landscapes, and people you experience in Southeast Asia will provide one-of-a-kind memories for your travel books!
+With a Mekong River cruise, the temples, cultures, landscapes, and people you encounter in Southeast Asia will provide one-of-a-kind memories!